 Setting Initial and Final Conditions

-The previous step defines a surface that traces the outline of the human as motion occurs.
-This, however, leaves the starting pose and ending pose of the human’s motion unbounded by a surface.
-To close these ends of the surface, initial and final conditions are applied.
+Up to this point, the starting pose and ending pose of the human’s motion is unbounded by a surface.
+To model them, initial and final conditions are applied.
 The same formulation of Coons patches is employed but rather than patch together two different poses, patches are generated to connect all components of one pose.
-This is done for the first and the last pose.
-With this step, the swept volume is completed (Figure 5).
+This is done for the first and the last pose then added to the composite swept volume (Figure 5).